SJTU-UMN China Bridge Challenge Program Concludes Successfully

 Runner-Up Team

-Formed by Wang Zixuan (School of Foreign Languages), Wang Xiwen (School of Design) from SJTU, and Christian Stuart, Max Wang, Bradley Vincent from UMN, the runner-up team focused on "Embracing the Future: Joint Energy Storage Initiative", presenting an innovative proposal on future energy storage technology and demonstrating the powerful potential of interdisciplinary cooperation.
+The runner-up team, composed of Zixuan Wang (School of Foreign Languages) and Xiwen Wang (School of Design) from SJTU, and Christian Stuart, Max Wang, and Bradley Vincent from UMN, focused on "Embracing the Future: Joint Energy Storage Initiative".
+This project presented an innovative proposal on future energy storage technology, showcasing the potential of interdisciplinary cooperation.

 Liang Yanjie: